zentri/WiConnectWebApp/README.md

 npm install
 ```

 ## Development Testing

+To sucessfully communicate with a remote device, the WiConnect variable `http.server.cors_origin` needs to be set as described by the [WiConnectJS documentation](https://github.com/ackme/WiConnectJS).

+If a grunt task fails to run and an error about missing packages is displayed, you may need to run `npm install` to install any missing packages.

 ```
 grunt
 ```

-Will run a local nodejs server on port 5002 for testing.
+Will run a local nodejs server on port 5002 (by default - see Development Options) for testing.

 ```
 grunt watch